nicoverbruggen/phpmon/README.md

 * macOS 11 Big Sur or higher (supports macOS 12 Monterey)
 * Homebrew is installed in `/usr/local/homebrew` or `/opt/homebrew`
-* The brew formula `php` has to be installed (which version is detected)
+* Homebrew `php` formula is installed
-* Laravel Valet 2.16.2 or higher (older versions might be compatible but are not supported)
+* Laravel Valet 3.0 or newer (Valet 2.16 also still supported until v6)

 _You may need to update your Valet installation to keep everything working if a major version update of PHP has been released.
 You can do this by running `composer global update && valet install`._